Let’s Talk Facts:

 It’s important to recognize you do not need to see a fertility specialist before actively trying to conceive for one year.
 These results prove the average time it takes to conceive is 6 cycles, or 6 months.
 If you have PCOS this may be a different story, but there are still many natural methods you can take to ensure your body is at it’s optimal working state to conceive.

 This study emphasizes results will not always be immediate.
 Women are placing the pressure on themselves to become pregnant right away while their bodies are telling them something entirely different.
 It is vital to prepare your body not just to carry a baby, but also recognizing the step before that.
-Your body must also be prepared to conceive.
+You must also prepare to conceive by increasing your egg quality and fertility as much as possible.

 That’s where we come in to help from the start.
 Starting with Stage 1, our Birth Control Cleanse will help your body balance its hormones for at least 28-days prior to trying to conceive.
 For Stage 2, our conceive products include Fertility Support for Her and Fertility support for Him.
 Interested in both?
 Try our Fertility Support Couples Bundle.
-We even have a trying to conceive bundle for only the mama-to-be.
+We even have a conception support bundle for only the mama-to-be.

 Studies & Sources: